apicomponents/jules/README.md

     $ jules blog-entry.json /tags
     ["quote", "consistency", "opinions", "minds", "foolish"]

+## wrap a value in an object, and unwrap

+## wrap a value in an array, and unwrap

+## convert an array to an object

+## convert an object to an array

 # Design Principles

 * Edits files in place.
 Make sure you're using version control.